RECENT POSTS

 Let’s learn how to implement inheritance by modeling a simple financial product.

-In the modelx tutorial, a simple fixed-rate mortgage loan is modeled as the Fixed
+In the modelx tutorial, a simple fixed-rate mortgage loan is modeled as the Fixed space.

 Let’s say we also want to model an adjustable-rate mortgage loan.